High inflation and rising interest rates have caused some economists to predict an upcoming recession

 Luckily, there are steps you can follow to help you plan during times of economic uncertainty

-Trying to decipher the state of the U.S. economy in 2022 can feel like an overwhelming, confusing task.
-Some economists predict an impending recession.
-Bloomberg recently estimated that there is close to a 75% chance of recession by early 2024.
-Others seem to find one much less likely, with some warning of misleading headlines.
+Trying to decipher the state of the U.S. economy in 2022 can feel confusing.
+Some economists predict an impending recession, with Bloomberg estimating that there is close to a 75% chance of recession by early 2024, while other sources such as the NRF predict that a there may even be growth during the economy in 2023.

 Small business owners may be the most worried about an impending recession.
 A CNBC survey found that 44% of small business owners rate the current economy as poor.
 Just 6% of small business owners find the current economy to be excellent.